Faithful-Resource-Pack/Docs/pages/development/texture-database.md

 Bedrock-exclusive textures from the same time period are listed after that, also alphabetically (roughly IDs 2000~5000).

-Since then, textures have been added alongside game releases (with a few exceptions regarding legacy version support), so texture IDs are more-or-less chronological since 1.17 across both editions (IDs 5000+).
+Since then, textures have been added alongside game releases (with a few exceptions regarding legacy version support), so texture IDs are more-or-less chronological after 1.17 across both editions (IDs 5000+).
 :::

 ### Additional Texture Information